wp-plugins/pardot/README.txt

 == Changelog ==

+= 1.1.4 =

+1. Fix TinyMCE modal bug when no forms or dynamic content is present
+1. Support for 200+ forms and dynamic content items
+1. Other minor checks

 = 1.1.3 =

 Checks for mcrypt and falls back safely if not (fixes blank admin screen bug)